Monochromatic triangles in the max-norm plane: Concluding remarks

 \subsection{Acknowledgments}

 We thank N\'ora Frankl for the helpful discussion of \Cref{conj} and Panna Geh\'er for bringing the reference~\cite{aichholzer2019triangles} to our attention.
-This work was partially supported by the Analytical Center for the Government of the Russian Federation in accordance with the subsidy agreement (agreement identifier 000000D730321P5Q0002; grant No. 70-2021-00138).
-The second author is supported by ERC Advanced Grant `GeoScape'.
+The second author is supported by ERC Advanced Grant `GeoScape' No. 882971.